The Illustrated Encyclopedia of

 Giacinti, Adolfo

-The label reads: Fabbrica di Chitarre-mandolini, Mandole-luiti
+The label of 1st specimen reads: Fabbrica di Chitarre-mandolini, Mandole-luiti

 Strumenti ad Arco, Corde Armoniche Ed Accessori – Specialità in Mandolini Lombardi sistema napoletano